Master of Arts in Teaching: Curriculum Requirements

 Degree requirements and specifications

-- Completion schedule: Teacher candidates have a maximum of four years to complete the program.
-This includes time off for leaves of absence.
+- Completion schedule: Teacher candidates have a maximum of four years to complete the program (this includes time off for leaves of absence).
 Thesis in Progress: Candidates who have not submitted a finished thesis for review and approval by the end of the final semester of enrollment are given a Thesis in Progress grade (IP).
 All teacher candidates with a Thesis in Progress grade (IP) will be charged the Thesis in Progress Fee in each subsequent full semester until the thesis is completed and approved and the grade is changed to Credit (CR).
 If the statute of limitations is reached without an approved thesis, the grade will be changed to No Credit (NCR).

 - Transfer credits: A minimum of 42 credits must be completed at SAIC.
 Up to six hours of transfer credits may be requested at the time of application and are subject to approval at that time only.
 No transfer credit will be permitted after admission.

 - Curriculum: The Master of Arts in Teaching degree is designed to be a full-time program completed in four semesters (two years).
 Applicants are required to complete all prerequisites before entering the program.
-See Transcript Self-Analysis in the MAT Handbook.

-- Visual Arts Content area test—taken and passed before preclinical fieldwork
+- Visual Arts Content Area Test—taken and passed before pre-clinical fieldwork;

-- K–12 Assessment of Professional Teaching test—taken and passed before obtaining the teaching license
+- K–12 Assessment of Professional Teaching test—taken and passed before obtaining the teaching license.

 - Full-time Status Minimum Requirement: 12 credit hours